jaafaralaswad/Improved-Brick-Finite-Elements-for-Beam-Problems/README.md

 ## The Boundary Value Problem
-This code solves a 3D finite deformation elasticity problem using **Saint-Venant Kirchhoff hyperelasticity** in the **Lagrangian** description, employing **convective coordinates**.
+This code solves beam problems using brick elements, trating beams as 3D finite deformation problems using **Saint-Venant Kirchhoff hyperelasticity**.

-This code solves a 3D nonlinear finite deformation elasticity problem in the Lagrangian framework using **Saint-Venant Kirchhoff hyperelasticity**.
 All quantities are formulated in the **reference configuration** using **convective coordinates** for better mechanical interpretation and implementation flexibility.

 ### 1. Kinematics